 What We DO What We DON'T DO Target pay mix places primary emphasis on variable incentives to align compensation with performance.
 No single trigger acceleration provisions in the event of a change in control for cash severance or equity awards.
 Incentives are tied to pre-established, objective goals, with no payouts for below-threshold performance.
 No excessive benefits and no NEO perquisites, other than periodic executive physicals.
 Majority of LTI awards are "at risk", typically with 40% to 50% comprised of PRSUs tied to three-year performance goals.
 No excise or other tax gross-ups in current or future NEO employment or severance agreements.
 NEOs are subject to mandatory stock ownership guidelines along with stock holding requirements.
 No repricing of SARs without prior shareholder approval.
 Incentive awards to NEOs are subject to a formal clawback policy.
 No multi-year guarantees for salary increases, bonuses, incentives, or equity grants.
 NEO compensation is initially targeted in the median range of our peer group and third-party general industry surveys for all elements of compensation, including base salary, target MIP opportunities and target LTI awards.
 No dividend equivalents or dividends paid on unearned PRSUs.
-No share hedging or pledging activities.
+Long term incentive plan uses both absolute and relative metrics No share hedging or pledging activities.
+On an annual basis: i.
+We participate in executive compensation training via a 3rd party in order to keep current of compensation developments, shareholder's requirements, SEC reporting, etc. ii.
+Perform a review of our outside compensation advisor's performance and vote on their appointment.